 Contrast as a Dramatic Tool

-For me this attitude was, and remains, pointlessly restrictive.
+For me this attitude is pointlessly restrictive.
 I want the freedom to express a broad range of human emotions.
-For me, a viewpoint that rules out the expression of joy, humor, and exuberance is useless.
+From my perspective, a viewpoint that rules out the expression of joy, humor, and exuberance is useless.

 Expressive contrast is a vital dramatic tool.
 One of the traits I most admire about Shakespeare is his powerful use of contrasts between comic and tragic elements to heighten the expressive impact of both.